forkmeplease/openproject/docs/mobile-app-guide/core-features/notification-centre/README.md

 sidebar_navigation:
   title: Notification Centre
   priority: 750
-description: A centralized view of all updates, mentions, and activities that require the user’s attention.
+description: A centralized view of all updates, mentions, and activities that require the user’s attention in OpenProject mobile app.
 keywords: Mobile app features Notification Centre
 ---